 Furthermore, other changes include the deprecation of

-filters (reason because function was very similar to methods anyway),
+filters (the functions were very similar to methods anyway),

-EventBus (specifically, Vue removed $on, $once, and $off instance methods because to facilitate a more direct flow of data transfer - using "props down, events up").
+EventBus (considered anti-pattern; removed $on, $once, and $off instance methods because to facilitate a more direct flow of data transfer - using "props down, events up").

 Another intuitive change to watch out for is the renaming of two lifecycle hooks: